• Skip to primary navigation

 A bowl of fresh Brussels sprouts, balsamic glaze, red wine vinegar, dijon mustard and diced pancetta on a white countertop.

-Brussels sprouts - For best results, use fresh Brussels sprouts as you never want to fry anything that is frozen.
+Brussels sprouts - For best results, fresh Brussels sprouts are best.
+Never fry anything frozen.

 Canola or Vegetable Oil - Any neutral oil with a high smoke point will work great for frying.

-Red Wine Vinegar - Brussels sprouts with red wine vinegar is a combination that can not be beaten; however, sherry vinegar or apple cider vinegar are also great substitutes.
+Red Wine Vinegar - Brussels sprouts with red wine vinegar is a combination that can not be beat.
+However, sherry vinegar or apple cider vinegar are also great substitutes.

 Dijon Mustard - The addition of dijon mustard balances out the sauce and gives a delicious umami flavor.

 Parmesan Cheese - Make sure to buy a block of parmesan cheese, not the pre-packaged grated cheese.
 Pre-packaged grated parmesan cheese has additives that completely change the texture and flavor.
-When adding it to this dish, I prefer to use shaved parmesan by using a vegetable peeler.
+As a result, when adding it to this dish, I prefer to use shaved parmesan by using a vegetable peeler.

 How To Make Crispy Brussels Sprouts with Pancetta and Parmesan

-1. In a medium frying pan, sauté diced pancetta over medium-high heat until brown and crispy.
+1. First, in a medium frying pan, sauté diced pancetta over medium-high heat until brown and crispy.
 Transfer the crisped pancetta to a paper towel-lined plate and set it aside.

 2. Wash and dry brussels sprouts and remove dark green outer leaves.
 Cut stems off and cut in half.
 Large ones you can cut into quarters.

-3. Set a dutch oven over high heat on the stove and bring oil up to 350 degrees using a candy thermometer.
+3. Next, set a dutch oven over high heat on the stove and bring oil up to 350°F using a candy thermometer.

 5. Remove the brussels sprouts with the skimmer and drain them on a paper towel-lined plate.
-Continue until all batches are golden and crispy.
-Season with salt and pepper to taste.
+Continue until all batches are golden and crispy and season with salt and pepper to taste.

-6. In a large mixing bowl, add dijon mustard, red wine vinegar, and balsamic glaze (not to be mistaken with balsamic vinegar.
-Balsamic glaze has been reduced and is thick, sticky, and sweet) and stir until combined.
+6. Then, in a large mixing bowl, add dijon mustard, red wine vinegar, and balsamic glaze.
+Stir until combined.
+Note: Balsamic glaze has been reduced and is thick, sticky, and sweet.
+Balsamic vinegar is more acidic in taste and liquid

 7. Add the Brussels sprouts to the bowl with the red wine vinegar mixture and lightly toss to coat.

-8. Transfer the Brussels sprouts to a serving dish or large bowl and top with crispy pancetta and shaved parmesan cheese.
+8. Finally, transfer the fried brussels sprouts to a serving dish or large bowl and top with crispy pancetta and shaved parmesan cheese.

 Variations & Substitutions